problemforward/PFbaseproject/README.md

 # Problem Forward Project Template
 Standard Problem Forward project format / branding

+## To install:

+Run:

+> `devtools::install_github("problemforward/PFbaseproject, auth_token = "YOUR TOKEN")`

+with your Personal Access Token (PAT) passed to the `auth_token` argument.

 ## Issues

 1. Need to make generic README.md to pull from?
 2. Unsure of ability to incorporate logo as part of a ggplot theme... needs more experimentation but may have to be manually added
 3. More generic files to add to .gitignore?
 4. Need Shiny app theme!

+Below here is a generic README.md template as a guide to our clients who may view our GitHub repos.

+## Generic README.md stuff below:

 ## Overview
 This is a README for the _____ that is a collaboration between Problem Forward and ____.
 This is an overview of the project and will contain iterative updates so we can follow what is happening in the file.